 General description of the national system for international judicial cooperation in criminal matters

-The Ministry of Justice of the Republic of Serbia is the principal authority at the central level, responsible for receiving and acting upon letters rogatory seeking Mutual Legal Assistance (hereinafter MLA), which is then responsible for forwarding requests to the competent national authorities (i.e. courts and prosecution offices) responsible for the execution of such requests.
+The Ministry of Justice of the Republic of Serbia is the principal central authority responsible for receiving and acting upon the letters rogatory seeking Mutual Legal Assistance (hereinafter MLA), which then forwards the requests to the competent national authorities (i.e. courts and prosecution offices) responsible for the execution of such requests.
 In a way this arrangement represents an alternative to diplomatic channel communication.
-In certain instances, respecting the rules of reciprocity and any bilateral agreements, the judicial authorities of the requesting State may communicate directly with the competent authorities of the requested State.
-In case there is no reciprocity or any bilateral agreement, MLA requests must be addressed and sent to the Ministry of Justice.

-For any other assistance on this matter, please do not hesitate to contact directly EJN contact points.
+For any other assistance on this matter, please do not hesitate to contact directly the EJN contact points.

 Considering that MLA requests often require personal data information, please note that the Republic of Serbia, when dealing with MLA issues, ensures that other main tenets of international law as well as general principles of mutual assistance are respected, particularly regarding issues concerning human rights.
 Any information provided by Serbia to the requesting states based on MLA requests is to be treated as confidential by the requesting state and shall not be used for a purpose other than expressly stated in the MLA request.